Project Overview

 • Create safe, durable, energy-efficient homes that remain affordable for the lifetime of the development.

-• Foster belonging, safety, and inclusivity for residents and the surrounding neighbourhood.
+• Foster belonging, safety, and inclusivity among residents and the surrounding neighbourhood.

 By combining affordable housing with coordinated supports, this development will help residents build stability while also benefiting the broader community.